 In amongst the history we’ll stop for a modern taste: locally brewed PUNK beer.
-In the pub you’ll get to chat more with your guides and learn about their lives in Bratislava.
+In the pub you’ll get to chat more with your guide and learn about their life in Bratislava.

 As tempting as it may be to stay at the pub all afternoon, there’s plenty more to see!
 Your Bratislava city tour continues through one of the oldest thoroughfares in the city, which is (appropriately) home to one of the city’s oldest ruins: Esterházy Palace.
 From there, it’s off to the tranquil atmosphere of St. Martin’s Cathedral, followed in contrast by one of the most controversial squares in Bratislava, where a Jewish synagogue used to stand (we’ll fill you in on the controversy when you’re there).
 From the square you’ll be able to spot our next top in the distance: Bratislava Castle.